YannDurandet/YannDurandet/README.md

 # 👋Hey, I'm Yann.

 #### 🌲Welcome to my GitHub profile.
-I am a 19 year old junior front-end web-developer currently studying at the Normandie Web Schoolin Rouen, France. and I am currently learning Web-developement,design & marketing.
+I am a 19 year old junior front-end web-developer currently studying at the Normandie Web School in Rouen, France. and I am currently learning Web-developement,design & marketing.

 #### ✈️I aim to create my own company in the next few years and move to New Zealand.